 The roots of the fig can be invasive so homeowners should plant the tree away from your home.
 Fig tree can be grown in containers for small back yards.

 A note about drought friendly and edible deciduous trees: use evergreen edible plants if your goal is to block an unsightly view or want privacy from your neighbors,

 Golden Dorset Apple – Drought Tolerant Fruit Tree

-A deciduous fruit trees that is drought tolerant in the garden.
+A deciduous fruit tree that is drought tolerant in the garden.
 The Golden Dorset Apple is is an excellent self-pollinating variety that ripens mid-June to early July with 250 chill hours required.
-This is the perfect apple tree for mild climate areas.
+This is a nice apple tree variety for mild climate areas.

 Depending on chill requirements in your location, you may also want to check out the adaptable Pink Lady Apple as an edible landscaping plant.